rastaman/jira-mylyn-connector/README.md

 # Context

 This is a fork of the probably discontinued [Atlassian IDE Connector for Eclipse](https://bitbucket.org/atlassian/connector-eclipse) which work on Eclipse 4.8.
+It has been tested with MacOS and Linux and as Java code it should work everywhere.

 # Target JIRA platforms